Common Cow Parsnip – Heracleum maximum

 Description

-Leaves: The leaves are lobed and palmately veined, emerging after the flowers.
+Leaves: The leaves are grass-like and typically shorter than the flowering stems.

-Flowers: The plant produces solitary, white flowers with yellow centers.
+Flowers: The plant produces small, blue to purple, star-shaped flowers with a yellow or white center.

-Habitat: It is commonly found in woodlands and shaded areas, often in rich, moist soils.
+Habitat: It is commonly found in grasslands, meadows, and open areas.

-Distribution: Bloodroot is native to eastern North America.
+Distribution: Blue-eyed grass is native to North America.

 Occurrence